RobinRamdin13/twitter_disaster/README.md

 ___
 ### Preprocessing the text
 #### Removal of '@' from text
 `spacy_cleaner` was used to create a text cleaning pipeline.
-The default methods within the library do not enable us to remove the twitter mentions (@).
+The default methods within the library do not enable us to remove the twitter mentions (@).\n
 Text Before Preprocessing: `"@aria_ahrary @TheTawniest The out of control wild fires in California even in the Northern part of the state.
 Very troubling."`
 Text After Preprocessing: `"@aria_ahrary @thetawniest control wild fire california northern state troubling"`